cupping massage

 Is Hijama good for skin?

-Facial cupping is known to increase oxygen-rich blood circulation, which strengthens skin and connective tissues.
 While you may not see immediate results after your cupping session, the long-term skin benefits of cupping are out of this world!

 Does hijama remove toxins?